snaldos/packing-optimization/docs/reference_materials/notes/algorithms/dp_optimized.md

 ## DATASET 26

-With a very large truck capacity (100,000), the two-row DP optimized approach still requires two rows of length 100,001, resulting in significant memory usage (781 KB) and a long execution time (150 ms).
+With a very large truck capacity (100,000), the two-row DP optimized approach still requires two rows of length 100,001, resulting in significant memory usage and a long execution time.
 Although it is more memory efficient than the full DP vector table, the time complexity remains pseudo-polynomial, scaling with the capacity rather than the number of items.
 This makes it impractical for problems with large capacities, even if the number of items is small.